 What makes Bluehost’s WordPress integration so impressive?

 Bluehost has been one of the top-recommended WordPress hosting services by WordPress itself for over 15 years.
-The reason is the easy syncing, the one-click setup process, and the experienced help and support staff and various WordPress plugins that are provided for customizing and growing your website.
+The reason is the easy syncing, the one-click setup process, the experienced help and support staff, and various WordPress plugins provided for customizing and growing your website.